API java : SynchronousQueue

 SynchronousQueue(boolean fair)

-Creates a SynchronousQueue with specified fairness policy.
+Creates a SynchronousQueue with the specified fairness policy.

 void clear()